Quantum algorithms for classical Boolean functions via adaptive measurements: Exponential reductions in space-time resources: Conclusion and outlook

 Another interesting direction is developing an understanding of resource states for $l2$-MBQC from the perspective of condensed matter physics.
 Ground states of many-body Hamiltonians with 1D symmetry-protected topological order (a quantum phase of matter having similar properties to the cluster state) have been shown to be useful for a variety of tasks in $l2$-MBQC \cite{daniel2021quantum}.
 A similar advantage was extended to a whole ferromagnetic phase in Ref.~\cite{bulchandani2022playing}.
 We wonder if ground states of a quantum phase of matter might have uniform capability to perform adaptive $l2$-MBQC tasks.
 It has been noted that the ability of 1D SPTO ground states to be converted to ``GHZ-like" states via local measurements, a key property for a measurement-based implementation of quantum fan-out, is a general property of 1D SPTO phases \cite{tantivasadakarn2021long, verresen2021efficiently}.

-\acknowledgments This work was supported partially by the National Science Foundation STAQ Project (PHY-1818914), PHY-1915011, and the Department of Energy, Office of Science National Quantum Information Science Research Center, Quantum Systems Accelerator.
+\acknowledgments We thank Alex Fischer and Benjamin Goff for reading the manuscript and providing feedback.
+This work was supported partially by the National Science Foundation STAQ Project (PHY-1818914), PHY-1915011.
+Support is also acknowledged from the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.

 \begin{widetext}